Wolfy76700/Wolfy76700.github.io/rules.md

 - All ISM are allowed
 - You can switch characters and ISM if you lost the previous game, however the winner cannot switch characters or ISM

+### Street Fighter III: Second Impact

+*Associated Discord Role: Fightcade*

+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- All characters except Gill are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters

+### Street Fighter III: Third Strike

+*Associated Discord Role: Fightcade*

+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- All characters except Gill are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters

 ### Them's Fightin' Herds

 *Associated Discord Role: ThemFightinHerds*